Brake Replacement DIY

 - Overzealous use of the parking brakes during the break in procedure (required whenever the rear rotors or parking brake shoes themselves are changed) can eventually cause the pads to wear below minimum thickness.

 If the parking brake assemblies must be repaired, it's best to do them during a rear brake job as the rotors must be removed to accomplish the task.
-I replaced my parking brake assemblies as part of a rear suspension overhaul at roughly 170K miles and I would consider 150-200K a reasonable overhaul interval for these components.
+I replaced my parking brake assemblies as part of a rear suspension overhaul at roughly 170K miles and I would consider 150-200K a reasonable overhaul interval for these components on most vehicles.

 To remove the parking brake shoes: